Levi's coming back to life in China as stores reopen, online sales rise

-April 7 (Reuters) - Levi Strauss & Co said on Tuesday a majority of its stores in China, where the coronavirus outbreak first emerged in December, were open with sales recovering on a weekly basis and digital sales rising last month.
+(Reuters) - Levi Strauss & Co (LEVI.N) said on Tuesday a majority of its stores in China, where the coronavirus outbreak first emerged in December, were open with sales recovering on a weekly basis and digital sales rising last month.

 The company also reported better-than-expected earnings and revenue for the first quarter ended Feb.
 23, even as sales in Asia declined due to store closures, sending Levi’s shares up about 3%.